-Department of Endoscopy, Respiratory Endoscopy Division
+Department of Endoscopy, Respiratory Endoscopy Division (the Endoscopy Center)

-Takehiro Izumo, Takaaki Tsuchida, Yuji Matsumoto
+Takaaki Tsuchida, Yuji Matsumoto, Midori Tanaka

-For respiratory diseases, we have focused on the accurate and less-invasive diagnosis of minute peripheral malignancies detected by CT, which can lead to earlier surgical treatment and less-invasive treatments including bronchoscopic therapies.
+For respiratory diseases, we have focused on the accurate and less invasive diagnosis of miniature peripheral malignancies detected by computed tomography, which can lead to earlier surgical treatment and less-invasive treatment including bronchoscopic therapies.
 This is facilitated by a multi-purpose bronchoscopy system consisting of a flat-panel fluoroscope, as well as with the patient's cooperation and appropriate support by medical personnel.

-List of papers published in 2015
+List of papers published in 2018

 1. Nakai T, Matsumoto Y, Sasada S, Tanaka M, Tsuchida T, Ohe Y, Motoi N. Cryobiopsy during flex-rigid pleuroscopy: an emerging alternative biopsy method in malignant pleural mesothelioma A comparative study of pathology.
 Jpn J Clin Oncol, 49:559-566, 2019